libis/workflow/README.md

 ##### Input variable definition

 The input variables define parameters for the workflow.
-When a workflow is run, it can give values for any of these input variable and the workflow run will use the new values instead of the defaults.
+When a job is executed, it can provide values for any of these input variables and the workflow run will use the new values instead of the defaults.

 The key of the input Hash is the unique name of the variable.
 The value is another Hash with the parameter definition.
 See ::Libis::Tools::Parameter for the content of this Hash.